Find out about your Student visa and how to use it.

 Immigration Status (and right to study)

 Your immigration status and the right to study can be shown through either a BRP or the view and prove immigration service.
-You can read more information on the registration and the documents on the Student Hub.
+Read more about the registration process and the documents required.

 If you are required to use the view and prove service, you have to log in with your UKVI account details, and request a share code.
 Share codes produced through this service will begin with the letter S.